The world’s largest Ouija board was unveiled in Salem, Massachusetts on Saturday, complete with a planchette that can hold at least four people.

 — Nick Groff (@NickGroff_) October 13, 2019

-As TBHS says, it’s “heavier than an elephant, longer than a brontosaurus, and large enough to park five, full-size eighteen-wheelers” on it.
+The unveiling occurred at the Salem Common, N Washington Square, in Salem, Massachusetts.
+As TBHS says, the board is “heavier than an elephant, longer than a brontosaurus, and large enough to park five, full-size eighteen-wheelers” on it.
+Yeah, that’s a pretty big Ouija board.

 The Talking Board Historical Society is a non-profit organization dedicated to “researching, preserving and celebrating the history of talking boards.”
 Their record-breaking board wound up over two-and-a-half times the size of the previous record holder, and has also been inducted into Ripley’s Believe It or Not!.